-Onigiri Senbei and Types of Onigiri Rice Balls
+Types of Onigiri and Onigiri Senbei Rice Crackers

-“Onigiri (おにぎり)” is a Japanese comfort food made by forming a handful of steamed plain rice usually into a ball or triangle shape with hands, and then covering the rice with a dried sheet of seaweed laver “Nori (海苔)” (Amazon.com).
+“Onigiri (おにぎり)” is a quintessential Japanese comfort food made by forming a handful of steamed plain rice into a ball or triangle shape using both hands, and usually covered with a dried sheet of seaweed laver “Nori (海苔)”.

-Although Onigiri is known as Onigiri rice balls in English-speaking countries, the definition on its shapes doesn’t exist, so it is okay to make any shape of Onigiri.
+Although Onigiri is known as Onigiri rice balls by many overseas people, the definition on its shapes doesn’t exist, so it is okay to make any shape of Onigiri.

-Nevertheless, the Onigiri made by us Japanese is roughly divided into 3 types.
-One is ball-shaped and entirely covered with Nori seaweed like the above photo.
+Despite that, the Onigiri rice formed by us Japanese can be roughly divided into 3 types.
+One is ball-shaped and entirely covered in Nori seaweed as shown above.

-Another has a triangle shape and is partly covered with Nori seaweed like the above.
+Another has a triangle shape and is partly covered with Nori seaweed like the photo above.

 Masuya Onigiri Senbei

-When it comes to Onigiri, there is a famous Japanese rice cracker associated with the rice ball, which I have now for this blog article.
+When it comes to Onigiri, there is a famous Japanese rice cracker associated with the shape of Onigiri, which I bought this time for the blog article.

-The name of the rice snack is “Onigiri Senbei (おにぎりせんべい)”, which is produced and sold by “Masuya (マスヤ)”, a Japanese confectionery company whose main office is located in Ise, Mie Prefecture.
+The name of the Japanese snack food is “Onigiri Senbei (おにぎりせんべい)”, which is a kind of Senbei produced and sold by “Masuya (マスヤ)”, a Japanese confectionery company whose main office is located in Ise, Mie Prefecture.

-Traditional Senbei rice crackers are made by baking rice dough without using oil, so they have a crunchy texture, while Masuya Onigiri Senbei is a little moist and not so crunchy.
+Made by baking rice dough without using oil, traditional Senbei have a somewhat hard, crunchy texture, while Masuya Onigiri Senbei contains some moisture and is not that crunchy.

-Like traditional Senbei, Onigiri Senbei is flavored mainly with soy sauce, but has a subtle sweetness.
-The black things pasted on its surface are thin short strips of Nori seaweed.
+Like traditional Senbei, the Onigiri Senbei rice cracker is flavored mainly with soy sauce, but has a subtle sweetness.
+The black things pasted on the surface are thin short strips of Nori seaweed.

-Unlike traditional Senbei rice crackers, Masuya Onigiri Senbei is neither so hard nor tough.
-Besides, it has a mild flavor compared to traditional Senbei.
-Hence, I think the modern Senbei snack can be a nice treat for kids.
+Unlike traditional Senbei rice crackers, Masuya Onigiri Senbei is neither hard nor tough.
+Besides, it has a mild soy sauce flavor compared to traditional Senbei, so I think this modern Senbei can be a nice treat for kids.